About

 I have worked as a freelance writer for two decades and my narrative nonfiction and book reviews have appeared in Guernica, Longreads, The Walrus, The Rumpus, The Literary Review of Canada and The Toronto Star among other publications.
-I am a five-time National Magazine Award nominee (I won Silver in 2014 and Gold in 2023), a Digital Magazine Award nominee, and few years ago a bizarre story I wrote about a radioactive house won an Alberta Magazine Award.
+I am a five-time National Magazine Award nominee (I won Silver in 2014 and Gold in 2023), a Digital Magazine Award nominee, and years ago a bizarre story I wrote about a radioactive house won an Alberta Magazine Award.

 I have a doctorate in folklore from Memorial University of Newfoundland, and for my field research I relocated to a small outport community on the island’s east coast to record the arrival narratives of local and seasonal residents, analyzing these texts using the motifs and characters of traditional folk tales.